FarronF/limerick-council-meetings/meetings/2024/11/25-Full Meeting of Limerick City and County Council/Minutes -  Ordinary Meeting of Limerick City and County Council - 23rd September 2024.md

 discussed.
 This Motion was proposed by Councillor Kiely and seconded by Councillor Butler.

-In moving the motion, Councillor Kiely asked if it could be considered at the upcoming budget--- 32
+In moving the motion, Councillor Kiely asked if it could be considered at the upcoming budget
+---
+32

 meeting.
 Members outlined the issue with establishing ownership and this needs to be